rubyaustralia/roro/2019/10/201910-rorosyd.md

 These days we are also always looking for venues!
 If you or your company think you would like to give hosting a RORO meetup a shot, we would love to hear from you.<br />
 There are no obligations, strings attached, or guilt-trips given about hosting RORO regularly, or even more than once.<br />
 If you've got a space big enough to host about 50-60 odd people, access to a projector, ability to have food delivered, maybe even a drinks fridge, and the desire to go down in the annuls of RORO Sydney as one of our awesome sponsors, then we should definitely talk.
-Whatever the case, if you are interested, please reach out to the RORO organisers.
+We're looking for a December Venue and any month from March 2020, so if you want to host the final RORO of the year, please reach out to RORO organisers.

 ---